Cancer Fatigue vs. Normal Tired: Why the Difference Matters

 If fatigue is significantly impacting your quality of life, say so directly.
 Bring the data that shows it.
 A tracked pattern of 7/10 fatigue for two consecutive weeks is harder to dismiss than a general complaint of “being tired.”

 An app like Clarity makes this tracking straightforward.
-You can log fatigue alongside all your other cancer treatment symptoms and see trends over time, making it easy to share patterns with your care team.
+You can log fatigue alongside all your other treatment symptoms and see trends across cycles, which makes it easy to share patterns with your care team.
+For a wider view of what to capture between appointments, see the cancer treatment symptom log guide.

-Download Clarity to start tracking cancer fatigue patterns and give your oncologist the data they need to help you manage it.
+Download Clarity to start tracking cancer fatigue patterns App Store and give your oncologist the data they need to help you manage it.

 You are not imagining how bad it is.
 Cancer fatigue is real, it is measurable, and when you track it, it becomes something your care team can act on.